Home » DIY » The Power of Spray Paint

 • Be sure to use a tack cloth after sanding to remove all dust

-• Test the spray paint before you begin to make sure you have a good flow
+• Test the spray paint before you begin, to make sure you have a good flow

-• Start spraying before you move the can toward the project, continue spraying after you leave the project
+• Start spraying before you move the can toward the project, and continue spraying after you leave the project

-• Please dispose of paint cans properly
+• Please dispose of paint cans properly.

-• Wood-furniture, frames, boxes/crates, trays
+• Wood: furniture, frames, boxes/crates, trays

-• Plastic-lawn furniture, décor, frames, flower pots, trays
+• Plastic: lawn furniture, décor, frames, flower pots, trays

-• Glass-vases, mirrors, ornaments, trays, glassware, wine bottles
+• Glass: vases, mirrors, ornaments, trays, glassware, wine bottles

 • Clothing/Shoes

-• Items found in nature-tree branches, leaves, pumpkins/gourds, pine cones, dried flowers, acorns
+• Items found in nature: tree branches, leaves, pumpkins/gourds, pine cones, dried flowers, acorns

-• Wicker-baskets, furniture
+• Wicker: baskets, furniture

-• Brass-lamps, chandeliers, flower pots, trays, urns
+• Brass: lamps, chandeliers, flower pots, trays, urns

-• Vinyl-mini blinds
+• Vinyl: mini blinds

 • Ceiling Fans